 Abstract: - The alternative approach for speech recognition proposed here is based on pseudo-articulatory representations (PARs), which can be described as approximation of distinctive features, and aims to establish a mapping between them and their acoustic specifications.
-This mapping which is used as the basis for recognition is first done for vowels.
+This mapping that is used as the basis for recognition is first done for vowels.
 It is obtained using multiple regression analysis after all the vowels have been described in terms of phonetic features and an average cepstral vector has been calculated for each of them.
 Based on this vowel model, the PARs values are calculated for consonants.
-At this point recognition is performed using a brute search mechanism to derive PAR trajectories.
-Subsequently we'll show how a model of syllable articulation can be used with PAR trajectories to computationally provide a general articulatory transcription of speech without phonetic labeling.
+At this point recognition is performed using vowel and consonant models to derive idealized PAR trajectories.
+And we'll show how a model of syllable articulation can be used with PARs to computationally provide a general articulatory transcription of speech without phonetic labeling.
 This will form the basis of a speech recognition system.
-Finally the recovered syllable patterns are used to obtain a phone sequence.
-The results are very promising taking into account the preliminary nature of the work and the novelty of the approach.

-Key-Words: - Pseudo-articulatory representations (PARs), Hidden Markov models (HMMs), Resynthesis, Phonotactic, Sonority
+Key-Words: - Pseudo-articulatory representations (PARs), Hidden Markov models (HMMs), Sonority, Phonotactic, Morphological